Wireapps-Dev/ng-wa-table/projects/ng-wa-table/README.md

 You need to pass an array of object and each object need to have these properties:
   * id - Used to identify the object unique
-  * type - There are 3 types available.
-They are View, Edit and Delete.
+  * type - View, Edit and Delete.
+(Currently we are supporting only these 3 actions)
   * fontAwesomeIcon - Mention the Font Awesome class for a particular icon.

 ```
  tableAction: Array<object> = [